TheBestPessimist/TheBestPessimist/README.md

-Programmer.
+Developer.
 Drinker.
-Android tinkerer.
+Tinkerer.
 Tech enthusiast.

 Knows more keyboard shortcuts than you.
 Knows more AutoHotkey than you.